 As a San Diego motorcycle accident lawyer, Scott Liljegren recently helped an injured motorcyclist recover a total of $675,000 after a negligent driver cut him off, resulting in a fractured spinal injury for the biker.

 Motorcycle riders must be aware of their legal rights and remedies if they are involved in a traffic accident.
-If you or a loved one has been involved in a motorcycle wreck it is important to consult with an attorney.
-Contact the motorcycle accident lawyers at the Liljegren Law Group today to speak to an experienced San Diego personal injury attorney.
+If you or a loved one has been involved in a motorcycle wreck it is important to consult with a San Diego motorcycle accident attorney.

 Why Hire a San Diego Motorcycle Accident Attorney?

 If you are involved in a motorcycle accident it is important to hire an attorney who is experienced with motorcycle injury cases.
 The San Diego motorcycle accident attorneys at the Liljegren Law Group have experience in litigating serious injury cases associated with motorcycle accident cases.
 Contact one of our attorneys today at (619) 312- 6703.
 Our offices are located throughout California and our attorneys have years of success in motorcycle accident cases.

 The Liljegren Law Group has been recognized as one of the top motorcycle accident law firms in California.
 We represent motorcycle victims throughout Southern California.
 If you are wondering if you need a San Diego motorcycle accident attorney, chances are that you do.
 Let the Liljegren Law Group offer you legal advice and guidance to make an informed decision.
 Call us today at(619) 312- 6703.
 Our San Diego motorcycle accident lawyers will help you and your family get the monetary compensation you deserve.

 Do You Have the Right License?